qlik-oss/schemas/qtcp/ai-instructions-mcp.md

 | KNOWLEDGE_MART | ❌ DO NOT create — must be created in QTC UI then committed back |
 | REPLICATE_LANDING | `taskRuntime.lakehouseClusterId` → `lakehouseCluster` *(two-level)* |

+**LANDING / LAKE_LANDING binding name guardrail (MUST):**
+- For `landingDwSettings.landingArtifactsLocation.dataAssetSchema`, always use `{{task.<task-id>.taskSchema}}`.
+- ❌ Never use synonym variable names such as `landingSchema` for this field.
+- When editing existing files, preserve canonical variable suffixes from this table and do not rename them unless the user explicitly asks.

 **LAKEHOUSE_MIRROR: Data Warehouse Platform**

 When creating a `LAKEHOUSE_MIRROR` task, after asking for the task name also ask: